 - Pick your own.
 For a frustrated few (you know who you are), there is a certain pleasure in handpicking slugs and tossing them into the chicken pen or a bucket of warm, soapy water.
 For the rest of us, it can be effective, if not therapeutic.
 Rather not touch the little slimers?
 Many gardeners pick them up with chopsticks instead of their hands.

 - Lay a trap.
 Slugs congregate under boards and other places where the soil stays damp.
 Place a board in your garden at night, lift it up, and look beneath it in the morning, and you’ll find many mollusks you can scrape into a bucket.

 - Bait them.
 When your garden is overrun by slugs, you need a solution that’s effective and at work all the time.
-Dr. T’S Nature Products® Slug & Snail Killer contains sodium ferric EDTA bait, a unique substance that interferes with mollusks’ digestive process and makes them stop eating immediately.
-In just a few days, they’re dead.
+Safer® Brand Slug & Snail Killer contains sodium ferric EDTA as its active ingredient which triggers the dehydration process, then eliminating the mollusks.
 Best of all, it can be used in edible gardens up to the day of harvest.

 More Help to Stop Garden Slugs

 Are you at war with garden slugs?
 Let us know about your tactics the next time you visit Safer® Brand on Facebook.
 You can also get your questions answered by reaching out to our consumer care team at 855-7-ORGANIC.
-You can also subscribe to our E-Newsletter for coupon codes, special sales and announcements of new gardening products.
+You can also subscribe to our E-Newsletter for links to articles like this one and announcements of new gardening products.